 Now we have a lot to say about relationships, but there is a problem when it comes to intimate human relationships.
 Sex is a touchy subject for ‘religious’ people, and by extension so is gender.
 I’m not sure why; it has never been a touchy subject for the God of the bible.

 Our translations of sex and sexual apparatus in the bible are not simply modest, they are inaccurate.
 Admittedly there are intentionally hidden implications and vaguenesses (especially in Hebrew).
 They are not there on account of Victorian values of modesty.
 They are there so as not to “awaken sexuality before the time is right” in children.
-And they need to be explained to modern adults who don’t have the advantage of understanding ancient Hebrew subtlety or romance.
+And they need to be explained to modern adults who don’t have the advantage of understanding either romance or ancient Hebrew subtlety.

-Our translations and overly academic commentaries usually do a poor job of understanding that.
+Our translations and overly academic commentaries usually do a poor job of explaining both of those things.
 They are, you see, products of minds that have been trained to think only rationally.
-The only way to train a mind to think only rationally is to un-train it to think relationally, which is the default for people.
+The only way to train a mind to think only rationally is to un-train it to think relationally, which is the default setting for people.
+It’s impossible to switch the relational thought pattern off in people, but it is possible to teach people to either ignore it or to take it completely for granted.

 So through the preaching of our western, sterilized comment of scripture, sex too often for a religious man becomes a constant itch that he may not legitimately scratch; and for a religious women it becomes another item on her already full to-do list, as significant as gym and getting her hair done, but not nearly as fun!